zone/zwag/readme.md

 ## Install

-Run `npm i` - This will install all required packages.
+Run `npm i -g gulp && npm i` - This will install gulp globally and all required packages.

 ### Development